23-MDDN342/randomised-collection-panwung/README.md

 26/04
 Began reworking the shadows cast by the pieces to make them look more realistic, because currently they are not.
 A box meant to be the container for the pieces have been added, although the shadow is too a bit broken.
 Tomorrow will be spent fixing these issues as well as implement one final thing; a new class called Accessories.
 This will give some additional details to competitors with JQKA cards in their hands, as well as add a logo to the box.

+27/04
+I have changed my mind.
+Realistic shadows that connect to certain points of the pieces turns out to be far too complex for me to be bothered dealing with given the time frame.
+Added a new accessory that is drawn on any competitor that has an ace in their hand.